Home > Coffee Drinks > Is coffee an acquired taste?

 Drinking coffee doesn’t come easy and most people start by adding a fair amount of milk and sugar to make it taste better.

 But as time goes on, coffee drinkers learn to enjoy coffee.
-They often stop adding sweeteners or move away from milkier types of coffees to start drinking their coffee black.
+They often stop adding sweeteners or move away from milkier types of coffee drinks to start drinking their coffee black.
+If you’re curious about the difference, check out our guide to Americano vs black coffee – two of the most popular ways to drink coffee without milk.

 So what happened?

-As you aged and kept drinking coffee, you got used to the taste and didn’t need to add so many flavors to sweeten it up.
+As you kept drinking coffee, you got used to the taste and didn’t need to add so many flavors to sweeten it up.

 Far from being disgusted, you have likely come to enjoy the bitter taste of coffee.